vicosurge/digimente/content/_index.md

-Welcome to the Micro Fiction portion of the Digimente
+Welcome to the Micro Fiction and Short Stories portion of the Digimente

-This is a smaller corner on the mind of the Digimente
+Think of it as the smaller corner of the mind of the Digimente